The Manhattan curve, ergodic theory of topological flows and rigidity: The regularity for strongly hyperbolic metrics

-Note that if this convergence holds for some geodesic ray toward $\x$, then in fact this holds for any geodesic ray toward $\x$ since any two geodesic rays converging to the same extreme point are eventually within bounded distance up to shifting the parameterizations (where all geodesic rays are parameterized with unit speed).
+Note that if this convergence holds for some geodesic ray toward $\x$, then in fact this holds for every geodesic ray toward $\x$ since arbitrary two geodesic rays converging to the same extreme point are eventually within bounded distance up to shifting the parameterizations (where all geodesic rays are parameterized with unit speed).
 This shows that the set $A(\t)$ is $\G$-invariant.
 Let $\t_i:=\int_{\SS_i}\Psi\,d\m_i$, where $\m_i=(1/p_i)\sum_{j=0}^{p_i-1}h_{i, j}\lambda_{i, j}$.
 If we define